acend/helm-basics-training/content/en/docs/01/_index.md

 helm install --help
 ```

 This will print out the documentation for the `install command`.
-Play around and getting familiar with the different commands of the Helm CLI.
+Play around and get familiar with the different commands of the Helm CLI.

 ### Task {{% param sectionnumber %}}.1: Autocompletion

-{{% alert title="Note" color="primary" %}}This step is only needed, when you're not working with the Web IDE we've provided.
+{{% alert title="Note" color="info" %}}This step is only needed when you're not working with the Web IDE we've provided.
 The autocompletion is already installed in the Web IDE{{% /alert %}}

 If you are using the Helm CLI on Linux or Mac OS X you can enable the [autocompletion feature](https://helm.sh/docs/helm/helm_completion/).
 With autocompletion it's even easier to learn the commands, subcommands and their flags.
 Last but not least it improves the productivity while using Helm.